leanprover-community/sphere-eversion/README.md

 # Build the blueprint html

+The blueprint is already included in the supplementary material.
-To build the web version of the blueprint, you need a working LaTeX installation.
+If you want to build it from scratch, you need a working LaTeX installation.
 Furthermore, you need some packages:
 ```
 sudo apt install graphviz libgraphviz-dev